apnadkarni/blt/man/sftp.rst

 *sftpName* **readable** *path*
   Returns "1" if *path* is readable by the current user, 0 otherwise.
-It is an error is *path* does not exist.
+It is an error if *path* does not exist on the server.

 *sftpName* **readlink** *path*
   Returns the value of the symbolic link given by *path* (i.e. the name of the file it points to).
-If *path* is not a symbolic link or its value cannot be read, then an error is returned.
+It's an error if *path* is not a symbolic link or its value cannot be read.

 *sftpName* **rename** *old* *new* ?\ *-force*\ ?
   Renames or moves the file or directory *old* to *new*.